Search

 Don't call it abandoned

-St. Joe's South Campus on Bellingham's Chestnut Street appears abandoned
+St. Joe's South Campus on Bellingham's Chestnut Street with a large tree growing near the entrance.

-St. Joe's South Campus on Bellingham's Chestnut Street appears abandoned (Ralph Schwartz/Cascadia Daily News)
+St. Joe's South Campus on Bellingham's Chestnut Street appears abandoned, but PeaceHealth caregivers use the facility for off-site workspaces.
+(Ralph Schwartz/Cascadia Daily News)

 Latest stories